786 471 8955 (Call or Text)

 5

-Bias is unavoidable in healthcare: practitioners carry financial conflicts of interest, specialists favor their own specialty, the media wants more clicks, and patients just want to feel better.
-My practice aims to reduce bias within, and helps you identify bias in yourself and others.
+Bias in healthcare is unavoidable.
+Practitioners carry conflicts of interest, specialists favor their own specialty, the media wants more clicks, and patients just want to feel better.
+My practice is engineered to avoid bias, and to help you identify it in yourself and in others.

 Lifelong learning